Tsokneelsbd/Tsokneel.github.io/_pages/about.md

 For more info
 ======
 Checkout othere tabs from the top of the page.

-Any suggestion or feedback, feel free to contact me.
-This site is still in progress so not all infromation is in place.
+You can also download my updated CV in CV section at the end.